akshat-jjain/Google-Cloud-Traning/GSP-341:Create-ML-Models-with-BigQuery-ML:-Challenge-Lab/README.md

 3. The query should return the starting station name, the hour the trip started, the weekday of the trip, and the address of the start station.

-## Create the second machine learning model
+## TASK 3: Create the second machine learning model

 ### Steps :-